tbensky/iCanText/README.md

 ## 📖 The story behind iCanText

 I am a Gen X tech-savvy computer/phone/device user.
-I have no problems with all of the devices we carry around.
-In my case, I own practically all of Apple's devices and use them daily.
-Sometimes I laugh at how I have four Apple devices on me at any given time.
 That said, I cannot text.
 I just can't do it.

 I cannot text with my two thumbs.
 I cannot text with one thumb.
 I cannot hold a phone with _both_ hands in a way that keeps my thumbs free.
-I cannot send out a "quick" text; texting takes me forever.
+I cannot send out a "quick" text; texting is very laborious for me.
 Sometimes I look at people who do that fast texting with their thumbs and marvel at their dexterity.
 I simply cannot do this.

 I have no choice but to text using my right index finger, while holding the phone in my left hand.
 Overall, this works horribly for me, but it's all I can seem to to do.

 Sometimes while texting, it takes me 3-4 tries to get **one word** typed properly.
 I recall once when in a car, I was asked by the driver to send a text to some friends we were on our way to meet.
 Between my lack of texting skills and the vibration of the car, I got so frustrated that I gave up and tossed my phone into the back seat.

-The word suggestions rarely help me.
-Sometimes it will "correct" a word into 3 smaller nonsensical words with spaces in between!
-I usually have to manually put in a `'` after `we` to get a `we'll` vs `well`.
-This takes me forever and is very frustrating.
+The word suggestions built in to the keyboard rarely help me.
+Sometimes it will "correct" a word into 3 smaller nonsensical words, that I then have to delete.
+The suggestion mechanism also usually misses when I need an apostrophe after something like `we` to get a `we'll` vs `well`.
+Again, I need to delete this all to continue and it takes me forever to put in the contraction myself.
+This is very frustrating.
 I can't seem to get used to using the suggested words anyway, as I'm so focused on what I am reaching out to with my index finger, that I never look at the word suggestion bar.
 I've tried gboard and tracing words on their keyboard.
 It's a cool idea, but didn't help me at all.
+And for some reason, I don't like talking to my device (as in Siri, speed to text, etc.).

-Indeed, texting is a very frustrating but necessary and required task for me.
+Indeed for me, texting simiple remains a frustrating and laborious, but necessary and required task.

 Thus `iCanText` was born.
 It has larger keys to make a larger target for my index finger.
-It uses gestures more and has separate gesture-triggered keyboards for symbols and numbers.
+It uses gestures to help me along and has separate gesture-triggered keyboards for symbols and numbers.
 Instead of predicting words, it predicts the _next letter_, which seems more useful for the letter-by-letter nature of texting.

 ## 🛠 Getting Started